 To conduct an exchange with a third party organization, the following modules from the license are applicable:

-- Participants are able to use their existing legal arrangements by selecting the Third Party Exchange Module, or use
+Participants are able to use their existing legal arrangements by selecting the Third Party Exchange Module, or use

 Data Republic's Common Legal Framework.

 For more information please refer to Data Republic's legal framework

-Types of Catalog on Senate
+Types of Catalog on the Data Republic platform

 What is a Data Listing?